Sceviour scores twice after being waived, Penguins win

 The Devils held out veteran defenseman Dmitry Kulikov in anticipation of a possible trade by Monday’s deadline.
 Earlier in the day, New Jersey acquired defenseman Jonas Siegenthaler from the Washington Capitals for a 2021 third-round pick.

-NOTES: Devils RW Marian Studenic made his NHL debut. … Penguins F Teddy Blueger returned to the Penguins lineup after missing 13 games. … Devils C Pavel Zacha left the game early in the second period. … … Penguins D Brian Dumoulin got an assist on the Rust goal and now has a career-high five-game point streak. … Pittsburgh F Evgeni Malkin, who missed his 13th straight game, has been skating and is closer to returning.
+NOTES: Devils RW Marian Studenic made his NHL debut. … Penguins F Teddy Blueger returned to the Penguins lineup after missing 13 games. … Devils C Pavel Zacha left the game early in the second period.
+Ruff had no update on his condition after the game. … Penguins D Brian Dumoulin got an assist on the Rust goal and now has a career-high five-game point streak. … Pittsburgh F Evgeni Malkin, who missed his 13th straight game, has been skating and is closer to returning.

 UP NEXT Penguins: Have three days off before facing Flyers at home on Thursday.
 Pittsburgh went 4-2 on its six-game trip.